-- Bringing in the Cornwall Youth Choir to work with pupil premium eligible children, or Special Educational Needs children (SEND) to engage within singing and expressing themselves and individuality. - More career links to Musical learning - Extra music lessons such as the violin or the guitar - Music therapy for those who may need it.
+- Bringing in the Cornwall Youth Choir to work with pupil premium eligible children, or Special Educational Needs children (SEND) to engage within singing and expressing themselves and individuality. - More career links to Musical learning - Extra music lessons such as the violin or the guitar (could start as a club and then progress into whole class teaching). - Music therapy for those who may need it.

-Please see my development plan below for Music for the academic year 2024-2025
+Please see my development plan below for Music for the academic year 2025-2026